-A. The Camp does not provide snacks for campers.
-All campers and teens should bring a few small snacks, as a break period will occur daily at 10:30am.
-On occasion the camp will provide campers with popsicles and/or freezies on hot days or healthy nut-free snacks provided to the camp by an accredited supplier, but this is a rare occurrence.
+A. The camp does not provide snacks for campers.
+All children and teens should bring a few small snacks each day, as a break period will occur daily at 10:30am.
+On occasion, the camp will provide campers with Popsicles and/or freezies on hot days or healthy nut-free snacks provided to the camp by an accredited supplier, but this is a rare occurrence.

-Q. My child is shy and/or doesn’t know any other children at camp, how do the Camp Counsellors ensure that all children have an enjoyable experience?
+Q. My child is shy and/or does not know any other children at camp, how do the Camp Counsellors ensure that all children have an enjoyable experience?

-A. This is a common concern that parents/guardians have, and Camp UTSC staff will ensure that all children have an enjoyable summer experience – camp is a wonderful environment for children to make new friends in addition to sharing experiences with friends they already know.
-Camp Counsellors have been trained to be mindful of shy children that may be withdrawn, sad, and/or not engaging in camp activities, and will proactively make it a priority to connect with them and to connect them with other campers.
+A. This is a common concern that parents/guardians have, and Camp U of T Scarborough staff will ensure that all children have an enjoyable summer experience – camp is a wonderful environment for children to make new friends in addition to sharing experiences with friends they already know.
+Camp Counsellors are trained to be mindful of shy children that may be withdrawn, sad, and/or not engaging in camp activities, and will proactively make it a priority to connect with them and to connect them with other campers.

-Q. I would like my child/ren to be paired with their friend/s in the same group as their friend(s), how can this be arranged?
+Q. I would like my child/ren to be paired with their friend/s in the same group, how can this be arranged?

 A. Sure, this is a simple arrangement if they are in the same age group and program.
-Simply email the Camp Coordinator firstname.lastname@example.org one week in advance of the start of the registered camp session from March 1-June 30.
-As of July 3 –Aug 24, email your requests to the Camp Directors email@example.com.
-Due to the number of grouping requests, requests are not guaranteed, but we will do our best to try and pair your child with at least one friend.
+Simply email the Camp Coordinator (firstname.lastname@example.org) one week in advance of the start of the registered camp session from March 1-June 30.
+As of July 2 up until Aug 16, email your requests to the Camp Directors (email@example.com).
+Due to the number of grouping requests, not all requests are granted; however, we will do our best to pair your child with at least one friend.
 Note: the pairing of one friend is probable; more than one friend is a challenge due to our camper-to-camp staff ratio.

 Q. How much does one week at camp cost?

-A. Camp U of T Scarborough offers 4 off-site team building excursions for the Teen Leadership Camp for ages 13-16yrs as follows: horse-back riding, indoor rock-climbing, laser tag, and an overnight camping trip.
+A. Camp U of T Scarborough offers four off-site team-building excursions for the Teen Leadership Camp for ages 13-16yrs as follows: horseback riding, indoor rock-climbing, swimming, and an overnight camping trip.
 Off-site day trips not provided for the Children’s Camps.

 Q. What is the camper-to-camp staff ratio?

-A. This varies program-to-program, however the general camper-to-counsellor ratio is 6:1 for the Recreation Camp, 10:1 for the Tennis Camp and 12:1 for the Leadership (LIT) Teen Program.
+A. This varies program-to-program, however the general camper-to-counsellor ratio is 6:1 for the Themed Camps, 10:1 for Tennis Camp, 12:1 (24:2) for both the French Camp and Leaders-in-Training Program.